New Britain, Connecticut

 The GLR Campaign also recognizes New Britain for its efforts to scale and sustain its results.
 The SEE uses a well-integrated, community-wide approach to consistent summer programming, combining traditional summer-school classroom learning in the morning with enrichment activities aligned with the classroom curriculums in the afternoon.
 SEE was recognized as a 2016 New York Life Foundation Excellence in Summer Learning awardee by the National Summer Learning Association for its work to improve the lives of youth by using community data to develop and implement strategies, align efforts and evaluate the progress of community engagement.

-Community Lead: Robin Sparks
+For more information, contact Community Lead: Robin Sparks